Introduction

 The Dominance of the Aristocracy in Archaic Greece

 Before the hoplite revolution, Greek warfare was dominated by aristocratic cavalry and individual champions.
-In Homeric epics like the Iliad, battles are decided by single combats between elite heroes such as Achilles and Hector.
+In the Homeric epics, such as the Iliad, battles are decided by single combats between elite heroes like Achilles and Hector.
 The common soldiers, if they appeared at all, were little more than spectators or cannon fodder.
-This mirrored the political structure of the Archaic period (c.
-800–500 BCE), in which power was concentrated in the hands of a few noble families (eupatridai).
-These aristocrats owned the best land, controlled the cavalry—the most prestigious branch of the military—and dominated political institutions such as the Areopagus council and the archonships.
+This military structure mirrored the political reality of the Archaic period (c.
+800–500 BCE), in which power was concentrated in the hands of a few noble families known as the eupatridai.
+These aristocrats owned the best land, controlled the cavalry—the most prestigious branch of the military—and dominated political institutions such as the Areopagus council and the annual archonships.
 Ordinary citizens had little say in governance; their role was to obey and to fight when called, but their military contribution was marginal.
+The aristocracy maintained its position through a combination of wealth, lineage, and military prowess that the common man could not match.

 The Democratizing Effect of Heavy Infantry

 The introduction of the hoplite phalanx in the 7th and 6th centuries BCE fundamentally altered this balance.
-Cavalry became less decisive on the rough, broken terrain of Greece, and the phalanx proved far more effective in pitched battles.
+Cavalry became less decisive on the rough, broken terrain of Greece, where rocky hillsides and uneven fields made horse charges impractical.
+The phalanx proved far more effective in pitched battles, especially on the plains where city-states typically clashed.
 But to field a phalanx, a city-state needed hundreds—eventually thousands—of hoplites.
 These men came not from the tiny aristocratic elite but from the broader class of independent farmers and craftsmen who could afford the panoply.
 As their military importance grew, so did their political demands.
 The hoplites recognized that they bore the brunt of the city's defense and that their sacrifice entitled them to a voice in its decisions.

 This shift is often called the "hoplite revolution" or "hoplite reform."
-While scholars debate whether the change was sudden or gradual, its political consequences are clear: the old aristocratic monopoly on military and political power was broken.
-In city-states across Greece, the rise of the hoplite class led to demands for written laws, broader participation in assemblies, and limits on the power of magistrates.
-Athens, in particular, experienced a series of reforms—from Draco to Solon to Cleisthenes—that progressively expanded civic rights to the hoplite class and beyond.
+While modern historians debate whether the change was sudden or gradual—some pointing to a single battle or generation, others seeing a slow evolution over centuries—its political consequences are clear: the old aristocratic monopoly on military and political power was broken.
+In city-states across Greece, the rise of the hoplite class led to demands for written laws, broader participation in assemblies, and limits on the arbitrary power of magistrates.
+Athens, in particular, experienced a series of reforms—from Draco to Solon to Cleisthenes—that progressively expanded civic rights to the hoplite class and eventually beyond them to the poorest citizens.

 The Hoplite Phalanx and the Birth of Athenian Democracy